JohnAD/nullable/docs/nullable-core-ref.rst

     *source line: 28*

-    Distribution limits for news of the hint.
+    Distribution limits for news of a hint.

     ops
       only seen by those with server/system maintainer clearance